How to Make a Website From Scratch: A Step-by-Step Guide

 3.3 Must-Have Pages

-When you create a website from scratch, the sky's the limit when it come to your site.
-What pages you have on your site will vary depending on your goals and information you want displayed.
+When you create a website from scratch, the sky's the limit when it comes to your site.
+What pages you have on your site will vary depending on your goals and the information you want to be displayed.
 However, there are a few pages that should be on every site no matter the other content:

 As a small company, this is arguably the most important page of your site.
 If your site visitors were going to book with an OTA (online travel agency) they would have.
 But they chose to look you up.
 They want to know about you!